-For towns having problems with the storage of obsolete records, Minn.
+For cities having problems with the storage of obsolete records, Minn.
 Stat. §§ 138.163-.25 provide relief.
 Any person who intentionally and unlawfully removes, mutilates, destroys, conceals, alters, defaces or obliterates a public record is guilty of a misdemeanor.
 Minn.
 Stat. § 138.225.

-Unless a town adopts a records retention schedule (and notifies the Minnesota Historical Society), it may not destroy public records without the permission of the records disposition panel.
+Unless a city adopts a records retention schedule (and notifies the Minnesota Historical Society), it may not destroy public records without the permission of the records disposition panel.
 Applications may be made to the State Archives Department for such permission.
-For instance, bids with supporting documents received by a town must be kept forever, unless the town (1) adopts the General Records Retention Schedule for Towns, in which case, the town must maintain these records for ten years, (2) adopts its own properly approved records retention schedule, or (3) receives authority to dispose of the records from the records disposition panel.
+For instance, bids with supporting documents received by a city must be kept forever, unless the city (1) adopts the General Records Retention Schedule for Cities, in which case, the city must maintain these records for ten years, (2) adopts its own properly approved records retention schedule, or (3) receives authority to dispose of the records from the records disposition panel.

-A political subdivision that wishes to adopt the appropriate General Records Retention Schedule can find information on the State Archives website.
+A city that wishes to adopt the General Records Retention Schedule for Cities can find information on the State Archives website.